Log in or sign up for Rotten Tomatoes

 Season four of STAR TREK: DISCOVERY finds Captain Burnham and the crew of the U.S.S.
 Discovery facing a threat unlike any they've ever encountered.
 With Fede...

-7. Watch The Official Trailer For Star Trek: Discovery Season 4
+7. Everything we know about Star Trek: Discovery Season 4

 Star Trek: Discovery Seasons 1-4 are streaming exclusively on Paramount+ in the U.S., the UK, Canada, Switzerland, South Korea, Latin America, Germany, France, Italy, Australia and Austria.
 Seasons 2 and 3 also are available on the Pluto TV "Star Trek" channel in Switzerland, Germany and Austria.
 The series streams on Super Drama in Japan, TVNZ in New Zealand, and SkyShowtime in Spain ...